cran/eaf/README.md

     where `<package>` is one of the three versions available: `.tar.gz` (Unix/BSD/GNU/Linux), `.tgz` (MacOS X), or `.zip` (Windows).

 Search the [R documentation](https://cran.r-project.org/faqs.html) if you need more help to install an R package on your system.

+The code for computing the EAF is available as a C program, and it does not require installing R or any R packages.
+Just [download the package source code](https://cran.r-project.org/package=eaf), uncompress it, and look for the directory `src/eaf`.
+The C code can be used to implement your own visualizations instead of the visualizations provided by the **eaf** package.
+Compiled executables for computing the EAF can be found under `system.file(package="eaf", "bin")`.
+Other useful executable programs can be found there.

+The `eaf` package also contains two Perl scripts that may allow you to generate standard plots without any R knowledge.
+See `inst/scripts/eafplot/` and `inst/scripts/eafdiff/` in the package source code.
+The scripts use the **eaf** package internally to generate the plots, and, hence, the **eaf** package must be installed and working.

 If you wish to be notified of bugfixes and new versions, please subscribe to the [low-volume emo-list](https://lists.dei.uc.pt/mailman/listinfo/emo-list), where announcements will be made.